 As a general rule, load cells are distinguished by the way that they detect weight (compression, bending, tension, shear, etc.) or the type of output signal that they generate (hydraulic, pneumatic, electric).

-As long as the cells have been installed and calibrated properly, the accuracy is within 0.25% full scale – and sometimes even better.
+As long as the cells have been installed and calibrated properly, the accuracy can be within 0.25% full scale – and sometimes even better.
 Due to the fact that the sensor contains no type of electric components, it is suitable for hazardous operations.
 These load cells generally include bin, tank and hopper weighing.
-The tank weight needs to be obtained by finding one cell at every point of support and then adding their outputs.
-This is to ensure optimal accuracy.

-Pneumatic load cells tend to also operate on the same type of principle (force balance).
+Pneumatic load cells operate on the same type of principle (force balance).
 These load cells utilize several dampener chambers in order to create a higher accuracy than hydraulic load cells.
 With some of the designs, the first chamber is utilized as a tare weight chamber.
-These types of load cells can be utilized to measure small weights when safety and cleanliness are vital.
+These load cells can be utilized to measure small weights when safety and cleanliness are vital.
 The benefit to the pneumatic load cell is that it is insensitive to variations in temperature changes and virtually explosion proof.
-In addition, these cells do not contain any fluids that have the ability to contaminate the operation if a ruptured diaphragm were to occur.
-The disadvantage to these cells include the need for air or nitrogen that is regulated, dry and clean as well as a slow speed of response.
+In addition, these cells do not contain any fluids that could contaminate the operation if a ruptured diaphragm were to occur.
+The disadvantage to these cells includes the need for air or nitrogen that is regulated, dry and clean as well as a slow speed of response.

 Strain-gage load cells can convert the load that is acting on them into electrical signals.
-The actual gauges are usually bonded either onto a structural member or a beam, which then deforms when there is applied weight.
+The actual gauges are typically bonded onto a structural member or a beam, which then deforms when there is applied weight.
 As a general rule, there are four strain gages that are used at one time in order to obtain optimal sensitivity and temperature compensation.
-Two of them are in tension, while the other two are in compression, and they are wired to compensation adjustments.
+Two of them are in tension, while the other two are in compression.
+They are wired to compensation adjustments.
 When there is applied weight, the strain will change the electrical resistance in proportion of the actual load.
-While the strain-gage cells increase in accuracy and lower their overall costs, other types of load cells fade into obscurity.
+Strain-gage cells increase accuracy and lower overall costs, making them the preferred choice in most weighing applications.

 Selecting the Appropriate Load Cell for Your Individual Application